 - Be at least 18 years old (although you may preregister if you are 16)

-- Not now be adjudicated mentally incapacitated with respect to voting in Florida or any other state without having had your voting rights restored
+- Not have been adjudicated mentally incapacitated with respect to voting in Florida or any other state without having had your voting rights restored

 - Not have been convicted of a felony in Florida, or any other state, without your civil rights having been restored

 - Provide your current and valid Florida driver's license number or Florida identification card number.
 If you do not have a current and valid Florida driver's license number or Florida identification card, you must provide the last four digits of your Social Security number.
-If you do not have any of the above, write "NONE" in the box provided on the voter registration application.
+If you do not have any of the above, check the appropriate box provided on the voter registration application.